Murder of Jodi Jones: Prosecution case

 Whilst one of the witnesses couldn't be certain that the persons they had seen were Mitchell and Jones, the sighting was still deemed notable as it specifically came at the time when Jones and Mitchell had agreed to meet and at the location they usually met.
 The sighting was also made at what was a regular rendezvous point for the pair.
-This meant that the sighting did not stand alone and added credence to it as the it fitted with the circumstances that Jodi had left home to meet Mitchell, and it was made at a place where such meeting would likely have occurred.
+This meant that the sighting did not stand alone and added credence to it as it fitted with the circumstances that Jodi had left home to meet Mitchell, and it was made at a place where such meeting would likely have occurred.
 This made it more likely that the sighting was indeed of the pair.

 Also considered at trial was the fact that Mitchell had suspiciously mentioned when questioned seeing a distinctive hair fastening on Jones' body, when this had not in fact been readily visible.
 It was also heard how Mitchell had plans to go away for a fortnight with his other girlfriend, who did not know that Mitchell had been cheating on her for Jones, only days after the murder.
 The suggestion was that the revelation of the affair could have been a source of conflict between Jones and Mitchell on the afternoon of the murder.
 Mitchell apparently lied in interviews by saying he hadn't spoken to the other girl for months, when phone records showed he regularly rang her, including for some hours after he had had sex with Jones for the last time two days before her murder.
 Additionally, the prosecution outlined that Mitchell had made a suspicious comment to a witness on the evening of the murder that Jones would not be coming out that evening, even though Mitchell had earlier been told by Jones' family that Jodi had set off to meet him.
 The Crown argued that he made this comment as he knew she was already dead.

 The prosecution also believed Mitchell had taken an interest in the Black Dahlia case.
 It was also heard how he liked horror films and occasionally read porn magazines.
 It was additionally stated, and confirmed by Mitchell, that his cannabis use had escalated after the murder, to a level Mitchell himself estimated to be around 600 joints a week.
 A detective giving evidence at the trial said that he had never heard of anyone using such large amounts of cannabis in his 19 years as a police officer.
 Schoolfriends told the court that they had seen both Mitchell and Jones smoke cannabis at lunchtime on the day of the murder.
 Mitchell's mother agreed at court that her son had a short temper and said that he had told a doctor that he had a short fuse.